#lookforward

 • There is no cost to apply or participate in the program.
 Our program seeks to power positive ripples of change by investing in mental health advocacy with the next generation of leaders.

-• Yes, your application does guarantee a cohort placement in the program as long as you meet the age requirement!
+• Yes, your application does guarantee a cohort placement in the program as long as you meet the school grade requirement!

 We understand that life can get busy, so if you encounter any scheduling conflicts or challenges along the way, don't hesitate to reach out to us.
 We're here to support you on your leadership path, and we'll do our best to accommodate your needs as long as our program is still running.